ucsd-dsc-arts/dsc160-final-group9/README.md

 #### [Lyrics_generation_rnn.ipynb](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/Lyrics_generation_rnn.ipynb)
 The only additional package to install for this file is [jieba](https://github.com/fxsjy/jieba), which is a great tool for Chinese text segmentation.
 The installation command
-<pre><code>pip install jieba --user</code></pre>
+<pre><code>!pip install jieba --user</code></pre>
 is at the beginning of this file.

-Since our models use the GPU variant of [RNN](https://www.tensorflow.org/api_docs/python/tf/compat/v1/keras/layers/CuDNNLSTM) and [LSTM](https://www.tensorflow.org/api_docs/python/tf/compat/v1/keras/layers/CuDNNGRU) layers, we recommend that the file should be run on DataHub.
+Since our models use the GPU variant of [RNN](https://www.tensorflow.org/api_docs/python/tf/compat/v1/keras/layers/CuDNNGRU) and [LSTM](https://www.tensorflow.org/api_docs/python/tf/compat/v1/keras/layers/CuDNNLSTM) layers, we recommend that the file should be run on DataHub.

 ## Reference